replikativ/konserve/doc/strict-directory-sync.md

 Unix JVMs below 22 can still load the Clojure namespaces without loading that class.
 Windows file stores require JDK 22+; a Windows JVM below 22 fails explicitly instead of silently weakening persistence.
 GraalVM 25 Windows/x64 is the native test target;
-older Native Image toolchains are not qualified by this increment.
+older Windows Native Image toolchains are not qualified by this increment.
+On Linux, the packaged jar passes the JDK 21 store regression suite, and a GraalVM CE 21.0.2 native executable built from the packaged directory-sync namespace successfully performs the Unix barrier.
+This does not qualify a full Datahike native build.
+Reproduction commands are in `test/windows-durability/README.md`.

 Run JVMs with `--enable-native-access=ALL-UNNAMED`.
 The jar includes the native image foreign-call metadata and runtime-initialization rule for the DLL handles.